What is Pychoanalysis? Definition, Theory and More

 According to Freud, groups are necessary to reduce narcissism in people.
 This can be achieved by developing bonds with others and putting everyone on an equal level.
 The commonality that arises between people in groups enables people to identify with each other.

 Psychoanalysis is a method for the diagnosis and treatment of various psychological problems.
-Psychoanalysis focuses on the unconscious mind.
-Psychoanalysis is more thorough than, for example, behavioral therapy, so it can take longer for a patient to notice improvement.
+This type of analysis focuses on the unconscious mind.
+It is more thorough than, for example, behavioral therapy, so it can take longer for a patient to notice improvement.

-The founder of psychoanalysis as it is known today is Sigmund Freud.
+The founder of this type of analysis as it is known today is Sigmund Freud.
 The Austrian researcher is known for his controversial theories and ideas and is often the center of discussion.

-At the heart of psychoanalysis is Freud’s belief that all people have unconscious thoughts, desires, and feelings.
-Psychoanalysis helps people deal with this emotional baggage.
+The core of this theory is Freud’s belief that all people have unconscious thoughts, desires, and feelings.
+It helps people deal with this emotional baggage.
 The focus in these types of sessions is on talking freely about experiences and feelings.

 Now it’s your turn